 It is easy to get overwhelmed with parenting these days with all the top myths about parenting .
 There are societal pressures and ever changing child rearing theories that have created a lot of stress and anxiety for parents.
 It’s time to clear up some misguided notions about good and bad parenting so that parents can get back to feeling confident and being able to enjoy their kids again.
 Here are a few parenting myths that need to be clarified.

-Listed below are the six parenting myths
+Listed below are 6 top parenting myths:

-Parenting has to be stressful and chaotic
+Parenting is stressful and chaotic

 Television shows, movies, and magazines seem to be driving this message home constantly.
 We see images of overwhelmed and exhausted parents everywhere!
 This seems to be the reality and so we just buy into it and become one of those busy, stressed parents ourselves.
 This is a myth though.
 If certain tools are learned and used, and if we live our lives more slowly and with routine, our lives with family can be absolutely magical and peaceful.

-The more you do the better parent you are
+The more you do, the better parent you are

 Rushing around, taking your children to lessons and practices does not make you a great parent.
 Sorry.
 Giving your children love, one-on-one time, and creating and participating in family traditions does.
 Being a great parent also means allowing your child to have downtime and loads of time to play.
 It is here that your children learn, problem-solve and are able to be physically healthy.